A Few Ups and Downs - KION546

 -Strong winds will cause hazardous seas which could capsize or damage vessels and reduce visibility.

-Rest of Monday: Mostly sunny with a few high clouds passing through and some low cloudcover along the immediate coast.
-Expect warmer temperatures with highs in the low 60s to mid-70s on the coast—warmest on the north side of the bay—and low 70s to low 90s inland.
-Gusty northwesterly/onshore/up-valley winds in the afternoon and early evening.

-Overnight: Low clouds fill back in around the coast and inland valleys.
-Overnight lows will mostly be in the 40s with a few 30s inland, and a few 50s near the coast.

-Tuesday: Mostly sunny throughout the day.
+Tuesday: Mostly sunny throughout the day with a few low clouds on the coast and a few thin, high clouds passing through.
 Slightly cooler over all with coastal highs in the 60s to low 70s—warmest on the north side of the bay—and 70s to 80s inland.
 Breezy in the hills early, then gusty onshore/up-valley winds in the afternoon and early evening.

+Overnight: Low clouds push back in with patchy conditions for the north side of the bay along with inland valleys.
+Expect lows in the upper 40s to around 50ºF at the coast, 40s for inland valleys, and 50s up in the hills.
+Winds ease overnight.

+Wednesday: Patchy low clouds in the morning, then mostly sunny and a bit cooler with coastal highs in the upper 50s to 60s and upper 60s to around 80ºF inland.
+Winds pick up in the afternoon.

 -------------------------------------------------------------------------